parkerjon/jpVolumeLayers/README.md

 Because the VOP nodes are VEX, they will not work in Karma's XPU rendering mode.

 I previously thought MaterialX had fundamental limitations that made the above workflow impossible in that context.
 However, it seems that MaterialX VOP nodes ***can*** be combined in a realistic way.
 Tools to do this are TBD.

+## Licensing
+vex-volumelayers is (c) Copyright Jon Parker.

+vex-volumelayes is licensed under the MIT License.